koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 ### 1. Install Apollo on Windows

-Apollo acts as a virtual display driver, creating a second screen that Windows recognizes as a real monitor.
+Apollo acts as a virtual display driver inside of Windows (Linux support is on the way), creating a second screen that Windows recognizes as a real monitor.

 - Remove any existing virtual display drivers for conflict prevention.
 - Download and install **Apollo** from [GitHub](https://github.com/ClassicOldSong/Apollo).